nbogie/cyf-react-challenges/challenge-tv-show-info/README.md

 ## Task: Design your layout *on paper*

 Design your layout on paper.
-Keep it very simple - this is a React challenge, not a CSS challenge!
+Keep it very simple - this is a React challenge, not a CSS challenge.

-Aim to have it look OK on a phone.
+Use a layout that will be ok on a phone (but don't do responsive design).

 Keep this drawing around for reference later.